 Of course, depending on the sensitivity of your skin, the sunburned area might have started to peel more quickly.
 If this is the case, then there are some things you can do to soothe the skin and encourage the healing process.

 Colloidal oatmeal baths are a good way to relieve stinging, itching, and the soreness associated with sunburned skin.
-Oatmeal has anti-inflammatory properties, and as such will encourage the area to heal more quickly too.
+Oatmeal has anti-inflammatory properties, and as such will encourage the layer of skin to heal more quickly too.

 Similarly, you could also try soy moisturizers – all of which are rich in amino acids – and these are good for encouraging the regeneration of protein in the skin, and the production of hyaluronan, a natural lubricant produced by our bodies to heal skin.